Artemisia the Huntress’ Dream & Protection Herb

 Cultivars

 Artemisia is a diverse genus of plants with many species.
-From the aromatic allure of Tarragon (artemisia dracunculus) to the bitter mystique of Wormwood (artemisia absinthe), each Artemisia variety presents a unique facet of the plant.
+From the aromatic allure of Tarragon (artemisia dracunculus) to the bitter mystique of Wormwood (artemisia absinthe), each Artemisia variety presents a unique facet of the species.
 Many, like Common Mugwort (artemisia vulgaris), are associated with dreamwork, while others, such as Sweet Wormwood (artemisia annua), hold the promise of powerful medicinal properties.

 ✶ = known for inducing potent dreams.